LucasPaetow/FLIP-Animation/readme.md

 For example: a 200x200px box with 'border-radius: 20px' and `transform: scale(0.5)` looks different than a 100x100px box with the same border-radius (percentage based values work, though)

 - Beware: since it has to be done for each element, it gets complicated fast, especially if multiple elements are affected (modern frameworks might help reduce the complexity)

+### Stay tuned

+More on requestAnimationFrame and performant javascript animation will follow next week.